-- A. May request the Council member to submit a statement of resignation to the Council within 30 days of the change. - B. May recommend to the Board of Supervisors the removal of the member and the subsequent appointment of an eligible nominee selected by the Council. - C. May, where there is no apparent candidate to fill the seat, continue the seated member's participation, with or without limitation, until an eligible candidate is found. - D. A designated Council member, or staff, if any, may, where a resignation is not forthcoming, contact the seated Council member who no longer meets the eligibility criteria.
+A. May request the Council member to submit a statement of resignation to the Council within 30 days of the change.

+- B. May recommend to the Board of Supervisors the removal of the member and the subsequent appointment of an eligible nominee selected by the Council. - C. May, where there is no apparent candidate to fill the seat, continue the seated member's participation, with or without limitation, until an eligible candidate is found.